mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 ```@repl NewSlackBus
 violate = reactivePowerLimit!(system, result)
 ```
+Here, the generator connected to the slack bus is violating the minimum reactive power limit, which indicates the need to convert the slack bus.
 It is important to note that the new slack bus can be created only from the generator bus (`type = 2`).
 We will now perform another AC power flow analysis on the modified system using the following code:
 ```@example NewSlackBus
 result = newtonRaphson(system)
 for iteration = 1:100